 For wireless options, a sounding bar can either come with Bluetooth, Wireless Fidelity , or both.
 Both Bluetooth and WIFI will allow you to stream content wirelessly from external smart home devices.
 With WIFI available, you can also take advantage of virtual assistants and set up a multi-room system.

 These features allow you to enjoy your favorite content with enhanced sound from any device.
 Just make sure that both devices have Bluetooth pairing and a strong connection.
 In general, our experts say not to place the two devices more than 30 feet apart.

-If you have a smart home entertainment setup, wireless connection via both Bluetooth and WIFI can integrate your soundbar into your smart home setup.
+If you have a smart home entertainment setup, wireless connection via both Bluetooth streaming and WIFI can integrate your soundbar into your smart home setup.
 This allows you to control the device from the app or through your virtual assistants.

 Wireless features are also important when adding an external wireless subwoofer and rear satellite speakers.
 You can easily setup your soundbar with speakers such as the Harman Kardon Onyx 2 or Onyx 3 using this vital feature.